adolfiscariot/Ideahub/LIVE_DEV_DOC.md

 - REMOVE IDEA COMMENTS

-## TO BE DONE
+- REMOVE THE ANONYMOUS LOGO - ITS REPETITIVE

+- Increase margins for Idea page too

+- IDEA OPENING AND VIEWING - window to the right - change that window and have the split page one - This should call the open idea endpoint i think or believe

 - HAVE THE SHARE IDEA AS A POPUP MODAL NOT AN INLINE THING

+- SHOW THE CHAR NUMBER FOR TITLE AND DESCRIPTION IN THE SHARE IDEA FORM

 - IDEA DATE FIX

-- IDEA DELETION

-- IDEA OPENING AND VIEWING - popup
+- IDEA DELETION - connect to endpoint

-- Increase margins for Idea page too

-- REMOVE THE ANONYMOUS LOGO - ITS REPETITIVE
+## TO BE DONE

+- Remove Console logs when completely done with ideas

+- Update Idea - connect to endpoint

+- Viewing endpoint - connect to it - although i dont think its really necessary when we are on the ideas page since frontend handles that already

+- Pagination

+- Member fetching for this particular group and also display when that member thing is clicked also the member count

+- Vote on Ideas connect to backend endpoints

+- Small UI touch up

+- IF admin for the group show a promote button it should be like left click and get options that should show the admin the promote idea option - think about this...

 **Considerations for the Idea opening and viewing popup**